Working with Text

 Presenting Text as Columns

 A single piece of text can be distributed within several text boxes.
 This kind of layout is frequently used to create columns of text.
 The text can flow from one text box to another because the text boxes are linked.
 This feature is supported by the rectangular text and text inside a shape objects.

 Converting Text to Paths

 You can convert text to path by choosing the Modify > Expand command from the main menu.
 This command turns a text object into a group of paths that will look like the original letters.
 You will be able to modify those paths using the Selection and other tools.
 It will not be possible to use the text editing and formatting tools any more.
-There is no way to convert paths back to text, unless you call the Undo command.
-For that reason, prefer working with text objects when you need to display text in your design.
+There is no way to convert paths back to text, unless you use the Undo command.
+For that reason, prefer to work with text objects when you need to display text in your design.